cunybpl/nycet_pnp/src/content/guides/systems/chilled-water-loop.md

 A variable-speed, variable-volume (VSVV) pump and motor circulate liquid (e.g., water or water and glycol solution) through a piping network where the flow rate fluctuates as required by the plant and systems they serve.
 <a class="continue" href="/documents/components/variable-speed-variable-volume-pump-and-motor" aria-label="Learn more about this component"><span>Learn More</span><i class="fa fa-arrow-right"></i></a>

-### Primary CHW Piping Network

-The primary CHW piping network is connected to the evaporator section of the chiller and extends through the building to deliver chilled water to that facility in a primary-flow system.
-In a primary-secondary system, the primary piping network is dedicated to circulating chilled water through the evaporator of the chiller.

-### Secondary CHW Piping Network

-The secondary CHW piping network is connected to the primary piping network to deliver chilled water to the facility.

 ## Evaluation of Energy Consumption

 The primary energy consumption in a CHW loop is the electricity used to run the pump motors.
-The heat loss across the piping network contributes to the overall energy consumption for the entire CHW loop system.
+The heat loss across the piping network contributes to the overall energy consumption for the entire chilled water plant.

 Table 1 provides a summary of system component measurements and values needed to quantify the annual energy consumption and operating characteristics of a CHW loop.